GeorgeSkartados/GeorgeSkartados/README.md

 My focus areas:
 - Clean-energy forecasting and time-series modeling
 - Machine learning for anomaly detection and risk reduction
-- End-to-end dashboards that deliver clarity—not noise
+- End-to-end dashboards that deliver clarity not noise

 ---